Privacy, Security and Data Protection

 - creating compliance systems for government contractors

-- counseling clients on the implications of state, federal and international laws and regulations, including California and other U.S. states, Canada, European Union and other foreign countries
+- counseling clients on the implications of state, federal and international laws and regulations, including California and other U.S. states, Canada, Asia, European Union and other foreign countries

 - advising clients on de-identifying data.